stanley-gu/standardsCh/chapter.md

 Language) which supports ordinary and partial differential equations, implicit equations, integrals, summations, discrete events, and allows calls to external procedures.
 JSim's compiler translates MML into Java code in which the numeric results are calculated.
-Within the JSim graphical user interface (GUI) users adjust parameter values, initiate model runs, plot data, and perform behavioral analysis, sensitivity analysis, parameter optimization for curve fitting.
+Within the JSim GUI users adjust parameter values, initiate model runs, plot data, and perform behavioral analysis, sensitivity analysis, parameter optimization for curve fitting.
 Alternatively one can use JSim's command line interfaces (jsbatch and jsfim).